 As an educator you will have the privilege and challenge of educating future generations.
-Grand View's education program is committed to the preparation of teachers of excellence.
+Grand View's accredited education program is committed to the preparation of teachers of excellence.
 It is a dynamic and respected teacher-preparation program.
 Education faculty, in partnership with practicing teachers, model effective teaching and classroom management.
 Students spend at least two semesters in supervised in-school settings in preparation for the student teaching experience.
 You'll also learn critical thinking and problem solving strategies and will be coached in the development of a personal teaching philosophy.

 Discover Student Success Stories

 You will be doing more than just teaching with a degree from Grand View.
 You will be changing lives through education when you work as a(n):